DEFRA/defra-ai-sdlc/pages/feature-development/test-driven-development.md

 ### 2. Prompt the Coding Assistant

-- Use an AI Coding Assistant (AICA) in Agent mode.
-You can find more info using Agent mode [here](../appendix/how-to-use-coding-assistant.md)
+- Use an AI Coding Assistant (AICA) in Agent mode
 - Use the three prompts in [prompt-test-driven-development](../appendix/prompt-library/development/prompt-test-driven-development.md) to do RED GREEN REFACTOR.
 - First run the prompt to do step 1.
 RED: Write failing tests.
     - Reference your requirements files directly using the Coding Assistant Agent.